Mad Cactus Owner Can Finally Talk About TV Makeover

 "Robert came flying out of the production trailer," Krukemeyer said, grinning.
 "He got right in my face, screaming."

-That's why he was stunned when the show aired Nov.
-2 and Irvine offered only mild criticism of the Mad Cactus.
+That's why he was stunned when the and Irvine

 "We were shocked.
 The whole staff was surprised," Krukemeyer said.
 "The intensity when they were here just didn't come through on the show."